Tshepo-Riba/backend-llms/README.md

 ## Overview

-This project is a web application featuring a Python and Golang backend, complemented by a Next.js frontend.
+This application features a Python and Golang backend, complemented by a .
 It serves as a versatile platform for deploying chatbots across different domains, including coding, marketing, and general conversations.
-Users can interact with agentic AI systems, leveraging powerful capabilities without the need for coding expertise.
+Users can interact with different LLM providers.

 ## Features